godotengine/godot-docs/classes/class_directionallight.rst

 | *Getter* | get_param()      |
 +----------+------------------+

 Amount of extra bias for shadow splits that are far away.
-If self shadowing occurs only on the splits far away, this value can fix them.
+If self-shadowing occurs only on the splits far away, increasing this value can fix them.

 .. _class_DirectionalLight_property_directional_shadow_blend_splits: